Mr Hrutvik Kanabar

 - More powerful proof automation and a simpler user-interface.

-I am involved in category theory and type theory reading groups for interest!
+I am involved in Lambda Club and a type theory reading group for interest!

 I have previously led seminars in: